Last Days of Humanity

-Last Days of Humanity is a Dutch goregrind band From North Brabant, Netherlands.
-They were active from 1989 until 2006, released three studio albums from 1996 to 2006, and then reformed in 2010.
-Their music is known for its nonstop sound and relentless blast beats, with regards to drummer Marc Palmen.
+Last Days of Humanity is a Dutch goregrind band from North Brabant.
+They were active from 1989 until 2006, released three studio albums from 1996 to 2006, and reformed in 2010.
+Their music is known for its nonstop sound and blast beats by drummer Marc Palmen.

-The band has been recognized as one of the most notable grind acts in the Dutch music scene, and one of the most well known goregrind bands ever.
+The band has been recognized as a notable grind act in the Dutch music scene and a well-known goregrind band.

 History

-Erwin de Wit and Hans Smits often came together in Soos Plock, where they socialised and saw bands like Blood, Agathocles, Dreft and other bands who were into grindcore/noisecore at that time.
-It also was the heyday of some other underground bands such as Fear of God, Sore Throat, Anal Cunt, and 7 Minutes of Nausea.
-These bands inspired them to go and start their own grind/noise band.
+Erwin de Wit and Hans Smits frequented Soos Plock in volkel, Netherlands, where they watched Blood, Agathocles, Dreft, and other grindcore/noisecore bands.
+It was the heyday of underground bands such as Fear of God, Sore Throat, Anal Cunt, and 7 Minutes of Nausea.
+These bands inspired them to start their own band.

-Erwin was in a grindcore band called Fatal Error prior to joining Last Days of Humanity.
-When Erwin organized a gig with Drudge, Agathocles and some other bands on 30 December 1989 in Plock, he saw the opportunity to add their own noise project to the bill, and Last Days of Humanity was born.
+De Wit was in grindcore band Fatal Error before Last Days of Humanity.
+When he organized a show with Drudge, Agathocles, and other bands on 30 December 1989 in Plock, he added their own noise project to the bill, birthing Last Days of Humanity.

-Last Days of Humanity at this time consisted of only two vocalists (Erwin and Hans).
-Their music was originally crafted by using two screaming voices that were deformed by a pitch shifter intended for the guitar.
-In 1990, a more traditional band setup was formed when the first real gig of Last Days of Humanity was planned.
-They were scheduled to play on 6 October 1990, together with Fatal Error at Soos Plock.
+Last Days of Humanity consisted of two vocalists, de Wit and Smits.
+They used two screaming voices distorted by a pitch shifter.
+In 1990, they formed a more traditional setup and planned Last Days of Humanity's first real show.
+They were scheduled to play on 6 October 1990, with Fatal Error at Soos Plock.

-In 1993, the band went into the studio to record their second demo.
-In 1996, they got their first record deal.
-Afterward, they booked 2 studio days to record their first album.
-After one day of recording they only recorded approximately 12 minutes of music.
-Their label then informed the band that they had to come up with 18 additional minutes of new material in 24 hours, or the album would not be released.
-After this dispute, they quickly moved to Bones Brigade.
+In 1993, the band recorded their second demo.
+In 1996, they signed their first record deal.
+Afterward, they booked two studio days to record their first album.
+After one day, they only recorded about 12 minutes of music.
+Their label informed the band that they had to record 18 additional minutes in 24 hours, or the album would not be released.
+After this dispute, they moved to Bones Brigade.
 The band split up in 2006.

 In 2010, Bones Brigade announced that Last Days of Humanity officially reformed.
 The band appeared at Bloodshed Fest 2010 at the Dynamo club in Eindhoven, Netherlands, Maryland Deathfest 2011 at Sonar in Baltimore, and toured the United Kingdom in December 2011.
-They also appeared at Hellfest 2011 in Clisson, France, and Obscene Extreme 2011 in Czech Republic.
+They appeared at Hellfest 2011 in Clisson, France, and Obscene Extreme 2011 in Czech Republic.

-In March 2021 the band released their first album in 15 years, "Horrific Compositions Of Decomposition."
+In March 2021, the band released their first album in 15 years, Horrific Compositions Of Decomposition.